ibm-cloud-docs/openwhisk/openwhisk_actions.md

 * [Deleting Actions](#deleting-actions)
 * [Accessing Action metadata within the Action body](#accessing-action-metadata-within-the-action-body)

 ## Create and invoke JavaScript Actions
 {: #creating-and-invoking-javascript-actions}

 The following sections guide you through working with Actions in JavaScript.
 You begin with the creation and invocation of a simple action.
 Then, you move on to adding parameters to an action and invoking that action with parameters.
 Next, is setting default parameters and invoking them.
 Then, you create asynchronous Actions, and finally work with action sequences.

 ### Create and invoke a simple JavaScript action
 {: #openwhisk_single_action_js}

 Review the following steps and examples to create your first JavaScript action.

 1. Create a JavaScript file with the following content.
-For this example, the file name is 'hello.js'.
+For this example, name the file **hello.js**.
   ```javascript
   function main() {
       return {payload: 'Hello world'};